 Independent reading is forever actively encouraged and dedicated.
 Library time reinforces this as well as fostering research and presentation skills.
-Pupils are assessed for reading, writing and, speaking and listening so they are taught to use spoken language as a tool for clarifying ideas, academically.
+Pupils are assessed for reading, writing, speaking and listening, so they are taught to use spoken language as a tool for clarifying ideas in an academic setting.
 They are empowered to ask pertinent questions and challenge critically.
 Independent thought is valued highly and rewarded.